dupgit/sauvegarde/docs/infrastructure.md

 ## Database (local cache)

-For now Information is stored with the following scheme :
+For now Information is stored with the following scheme:

     --- files ----          -- buffers ---
     | file_id *  |     /n-> | cache_time |